mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-The pay loads are JSON in both the cases and are part of the body.<br>
+* The pay loads are JSON in both the cases and are part of the body.
-CallbackId would be set to the `http://127.0.0.1:<device_service_port>`.
-So, the caller will use the respective HTTP verb/method and the URL to call the service.
+* CallbackId would be set to the `http://127.0.0.1:<device_service_port>`.
+So, the caller will use the respective HTTP verb / method and the URL to call the service.
 {% endhint %}

 #### Android
-All devices on an android device should listen to the following intent io.mosip.device
+All devices on an android device should listen to the following intent "io.mosip.device".

 Upon invocation of this intent the devices are expected to respond back with the json response filtered by the respective type.

 {% hint style="info" %}
-CallbackId would be set to the appId.
-So, the caller will create the intent appId.Info or appId.Capture
+In Android, the CallbackId would be set to the appId.
+So, the caller will create the intent "appId.Info" or "appId.Capture".
 {% endhint %}

 #### IOS